 Here’s a few photos of the disused line I took in July 2019 on a visit to the west coast of Ireland.

-I used Booking.com. to arrange my accomodation in Ireland.
+If you’re thinking of visiting Ireland, check out the accomodation available at Booking.com.
 This affiliate link gives me a small commission that helps to pay for the upkeep of this site and doesn’t cost you any extra.

 Thanks for reading.
 Check out my other posts on travel, heritage railways and more.